 Cabernet Franc is traditionally blended in with other grapes for Bordeaux or Meritage blends, but some small run vintages offer up some spectacular stand-alone varietal offerings.
 Generally, Cabernet Franc will come off as less dense, lighter, Cabernet Sauvignon, but with a bit more perfume or fragrance.
-A well-made Cabernet Franc should have lots of aromas of plum, black current on the nose, plus subtle hints of herbs and green bell peppers, or green olives.
+A well-made Cabernet Franc should have lots of aromas of plum, black currant on the nose, plus subtle hints of herbs and green bell peppers, or green olives.

 The first Cabernet Franc I fell in love with was from Chateaux Des Charmes.
 I just adored the green pepper and olive notes, and enjoyed this wine with many grilled veggie wraps.
 Tasting Cabernet Franc on its own, helped me understand Bordeaux’s complexity and balance of grapes.
 Other great producers of Cabernet Franc are Tawse, Benziger, Crocker & Starr, Pride Mountain, Bernard Baudry and Chateau de la Grille.